godot-go/godot-go/README.md

 * The tests confirm basic functionality.
 * The bindings are more than likely leaking memory.
 * Not all variant types have been tested.
-* A working demo project should be possible.
-We'll have one avaialble and linked out in the next coming week.
+* Go to [godot-go-demo-projects](https://github.com/godot-go/godot-go-demo-projects) to look at demo projects running a mix of godot-go and GDScript classes.

 ## Getting Started